m-adamski/symfony-phone-number-bundle/README.md

-# PhoneNumber Bundle for Symfony 4
+# PhoneNumber Bundle for Symfony

 Custom PhoneNumber Bundle integrating [libphonenumber](https://github.com/giggsey/libphonenumber-for-php) library into Symfony 4 project.
 This bundle is inspired by [PhoneNumberBundle](https://github.com/misd-service-development/phone-number-bundle) but simplified and created for own projects.

+This bundle is compatible with Symfony 4.1 and Symfony 5.0.
+Symfony 3.4 compatibility abandoned.

 ## Installation